jaegertracing/documentation/content/get-in-touch.md

 ## Bi-weekly project meetings

 The Jaeger maintainers and contributors meet on a video call every other week, and everyone is welcome to join and participate, discuss their issues, present case studies.
-Agenda and meeting details [are in this Google doc][bi-weekly-call].
+Agenda and meeting details [are in this Google doc][bi-weekly-call] and information on our jaeger project bi-weekly meetings [are in this calendar][jaeger-project-calendar].
 ## Report issues on GitHub

 Our GitHub org has many different repos, please make sure to pick the one appropriate for your issue.